deingithub/tildee/docs/client.rst

 Interacting with comments
 -------------------------

-You can use Tildee to interact with comments, i.e. editing and deleting your account's own, voting on other's, bookmarking, and — given admin permissions — removing them.
+You can use Tildee to interact with comments, i.e. editing and deleting your account's own, voting on and labeling other's, bookmarking, and — given admin permissions — removing them.

 .. autofunction:: tildee.TildesClient.edit_comment

+.. autofunction:: tildee.TildesClient.edit_comment_labels

 .. autofunction:: tildee.TildesClient.delete_comment